 Going beyond emulated data, you can start using your VI with a real vehicle by using the default configuration. default configuration.
 This build is not configured to read any particular CAN signals or messages, but it allow you to send On-Board Diagnostic (OBD-II) requests and raw CAN messages for experimentation.

-Again, assuming you've set up your development environment and you have a reference VI from Ford, move to the vi-firmware/src directory and compile for the FORDBOARD platform:
+Again, assuming you've set up your development environment and you have a reference VI from Ford, compile the default- the default build for the reference VI.